souwadeGit/DSC-510_Introduction-to-programming/README.md

 **Weather Program**

-The project creates an application to interacts with a webservice to obtain data.
+This project creates an application to interacts with a webservice to obtain data.
 The program will use all of the information you’ve learned in the class in order to create a useful application.
 The program must prompt the user for their city or zip code and request weather forecast data from OpenWeatherMap.
 This program must display the weather information in a READABLE format to the user.

 **Requirements:**